 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.
 A transmitter that emits sound waves is moved over the body.
 A tumor generates different echoes of the sound waves than healthy tissue, so when the waves are bounced back to a computer and changed into images, the doctor can find a tumor inside the body.
 The procedure is painless.

-The first CT scan of the abdomen and pelvis will help show if the Wilms tumor has spread from the kidney into the blood vessels and particularly the inferior vena cava (the major vein that carries blood from the legs, pelvis, and abdomen to the heart).
-If this is the case, chemotherapy will often be given before surgery (see the Treatment section).
-A chest CT may be used to determine if the tumor has spread to the lungs.
+The first CT scan of the abdomen and pelvis will help show if the Wilms tumor has spread from the kidney into the blood vessels and particularly the inferior vena cava, which is the major vein that carries blood from the legs, pelvis, and abdomen to the heart.
+If this is the case, chemotherapy will often be given before surgery (see the Treatment Options section).
+A chest CT may be used to find out if the tumor has spread to the lungs.

 Bone x-ray and bone scan.
 Bone x-rays and bone scans look for cancer in the bones of children who have a rare kidney tumor called clear cell sarcoma.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.

 Surgery and biopsy.
 To diagnose Wilms tumor, the doctor usually performs an abdominal operation, called a laparotomy, and removes the affected kidney and tumor.
 If the tumor is too large to be removed, the doctor will perform a biopsy only, removing a small amount of tissue for examination under a microscope.
-In either case, the sample of the tumor removed during surgery is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) to determine whether cancer cells are present.
+In either case, the sample of the tumor removed during surgery is analyzed by a pathologist to determine whether cancer cells are present.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Chromosome tests.
 A test for changes in chromosomes 1 and 16 may be done on the tumor tissue removed during the biopsy (see above).
 A tumor with changes in both these chromosomes does not respond as well to standard treatment.
-Current clinical trials (research studies) for Wilms tumor use more chemotherapy to treat children with a tumor that has these changes (see the Treatment section).
+Current research studies for Wilms tumor use more chemotherapy to treat children with a tumor that has these changes (see the Treatment Options section).

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the tumor; this is called staging.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is Wilms tumor, these results also help the doctor describe the cancer; this is called staging.